-where $\1$ denotes the configuration with no vacancies, $B=\{\eta\in \O_\L:\ \eta_{v^*}=0\}$.
-Thanks to Thompson principle (see \eqref{eq:thom}) the main idea now is to construct a suitable unit flow and to bound its energy by a multi-scale analysis.
-In order to proceed we need to fix some additional notation.
+where $\1$ denotes the configuration with no vacancies, $B=\{\eta\in \O _\L\dvtx\eta_{v^*}=0\}$.
+Thanks to Thompson's principle [see \eqref{eq:thom}] the main idea now is to construct a suitable unit flow and to bound its energy by a multiscale analysis.
+In order to proceed, we need to fix some additional notation.

-Given $x=(x_1,\dots,x_d)\in \L$ let $\L_x = \prod_{i=1}^d [1,x_i]$ and $B_x = \{\eta\in \O_{\L_x} \,:\, \eta_x = 0\}$.
-Next we define
+Given $x=(x_1,\ldots,x_d)\in\L$, let $\L_x = \prod_{i=1}^d [1,x_i]$ and $B_x = \{\eta\in\O_{\L_x} \dvtx \eta_x = 0\}$.
+Next, we define

-\begin{lemma} Let $\L=[1,L]^d$ with $L=2^n$ and $n\leq \theta_q/d$.
-Given $x\in \L$ with entries $x_i \geq 3$, let $V_x$ be a box inside $\prod _{i=1}^d[2,x_i-1]$ containing at least one lattice site and let $\rho:V_x\mapsto [0,1]$ be such that $\sum_{y\in V_x}\r(y) =1$.
+\begin{lemma} Let $\L=[1,L]^d$ with $L=2^n$ and $n\leq\theta_q/d$.
+Given $x\in\L$ with entries $x_i \geq3$, let $V_x$ be a box inside $\prod_{i=1}^d[2,x_i-1]$ containing at least one lattice site and let $\rho:V_x\mapsto[0,1]$ be such that $\sum_{y\in V_x}\r(y) =1$.
 Then

-where $\tilde x(y) = x-y+(0,1,1, \dots, 1)$. \end{lemma} Assuming the lemma we complete the proof of the upper bound.
-Given $N\in \bbN$, let $L^\pm_m$ be defined recursively by
+where $\tilde x(y) = x-y+(0,1,1, \ldots, 1)$. \end{lemma} Assuming the lemma, we complete the proof of the upper bound.
+Given $N\in\bbN$, let $L^\pm_m$ be defined recursively by

 A simple computation gives